section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 Availability of Dockerfile in the project indicates that it can support microservices for your project run in containers.
 The project lacks the 'main' class, as in the Spring Boot framework, inside the `ecommerce-quarkus/src/main/java/org/ecommerce/quarkus`.
-It has the 'EcommerceResource.java' file, which by default has a simple 'hello' REST endpoint.
+It has the 'EcommerceResource.java' file which by default has a simple 'hello' REST endpoint.

 #### Using Visual Studio Code